 All employees pay no national insurance on earnings below a minimum threshold (the primary threshold), a higher rate for all their earnings between a lower and an upper threshold (the upper earnings limit), and a reduced rate for earnings above the upper threshold.
-You can check our current rates at the HMRC website.

 For employees who are not directors the national insurance thresholds are divided up evenly over the pay periods (months, weeks or 4 weekly intervals) throughout the year.
 If an employee received pay in excess of the upper threshold in one pay period, then below the lower threshold in the next pay period, the employee pays less national insurance.

 To prevent tax avoidance which would occur if all director's pay in a tax year was put into a single pay period, HMRC apply special rules to directors.
 In this case, the thresholds are applied for an entire tax year and not for a particular pay period.

 In the annual cumulative method, the NI lower thresholds for directors for the entire year becomes immediately available in the first tax month.

 After this threshold is exceeded, all director's pay becomes subject to NI until the upper threshold is reached.